devcircus/valid/README.md

 and choose the BrightComponents/Valid option.

 This will copy the package configuration (valid.php) to your 'config' folder.
-Here, you can set the namespace and suffix for your FormRequests, ServiceValidation classes custom rules:
+Here, you can set the namespace and suffix for your FormRequests, ServiceValidation classes Custom Rules:

 ```php
 <?php